dc401/poe-ai-agent-example/README.md

 ## Why
 To show you that you don't need a fancy framework like Vertex, Bedrock, or LangChain.
 You can implement very basic, yet limited agents yourself.
 Other frameworks have nice management and modulation, but if you want to just get a single purpose agent done, this is an easy to use template with multi-shot capabilities.

+## Initial findings
+I've found that Claude 3.5 Sonnet at the time of this development likes to deviate from the prompt instructions after about 3 iterations, it starts using sudo and commands.
+However, its thoughts aren't wrong and it wishes to explore.
+Poe.com has a fairly limited API so you can't rapid fire too much.
+With additional guard rails and human in the loop for with additional logic on executed tools, this is promising.

 ## Features

  - Modular "base" prompt in mark down so you can add and remove tools